School of TeacherOn

 - Test repeatedly until awesome: When we play games, we get multiple chances to clear a level.
 Similarly, in a test, if a student doesn't score awesome, that's temporary.
 They progress only when they are awesome.
 Earlier this wasn't possible due to the limit on how many times a human checker can check the same test of the same student.
 A computer program, on the other hand, doesn't mind.
 A student can keep testing repeatedly until he is confident.

 - Test for self-assessment, not for labeling: Every time students learn a new concept, they take a short test.
 They don't wait for the whole chapter to finish.
 We test on that particular concept.
 This wasn't possible with human teachers in a class, now it's possible with technology.

 - Set the bar high: Give more chances but set the bar higher at not 40% or 50% but at 80%.
 You have to keep giving the test unless you score 80%.
 Only when you clear a level that you proceed at the next level.
 Imagine the kind of positive qualities you would be instilling in students by giving them the opportunity rather than just labeling them a failure.
-Further to this students can be given 1 stars, 2 stars or 3 stars, depending on if they scored 80%, 90% or 100%.
-In games, I have seen stars affect kids perseverance like nothing else.
+Additionally, students can be given 1 star, 2 stars or 3 stars, depending on if they scored 80%, 90% or 100%.
+In games, I have seen stars affect kids' perseverance like nothing else.

 Homework should be as less as possible and should give enough space for kids to engage in games and sports.